dapr/quickstarts/pub-sub/README.md

     ```

 2. Create and submit messages of different types.
-3. To see the logs generated from your subscribers, first run `kubectl get pods` to get the pod names for each subscriber.
-Then run `kubectl logs <POD NAME> <CONTAINER NAME>`.
-For example:
+3. To see the logs generated from your subscribers:

     ```bash
-        kubectl logs node-subscriber-575bcd88f-2scrt node-subscriber
+        kubectl logs --selector app=node-subscriber -c node-subscriber
+        kubectl logs --selector app=python-subscriber -c python-subscriber
     ```

 4. Note that the Node.js subscriber receives messages of type "A" and "B", while the Python subscriber receives messages of type "A" and "C".